adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #12 Learning about FIGMA on YouTube and thinking about starting Google UX Cert.

 #13 Going to try make some descent progress tomorrow on the APP.

+#14 Unfortunately, no progress today.
+Woke up too late and did not do much coding.